adaptyteam/adapty-docs/versioned_docs/version-3.0/flutter-present-paywalls.md

 :::warning

-This guide is for **legacy Paywall Builder paywalls**, which require Adapty SDK up to version 2.x.
-The [new Paywall Builder](adapty-paywall-builder) requires Adapty SDK 3.0 or later, which is currently not available for Flutter.
+This guide is for **new Paywall Builder paywalls** only which require SDK v3.2.0 or later.
+The process for presenting paywalls differs for paywalls designed with different versions of Paywall Builde and remote config paywalls.

+- For presenting **Legacy Paywall Builder paywalls**, check out [Flutter - Present legacy Paywall Builder paywalls](flutter-present-paywalls-legacy).
-For presenting remote config paywalls, see [Render paywall designed by remote config](present-remote-config-paywalls).
+- For presenting **Remote config paywalls**, see [Render paywall designed by remote config](present-remote-config-paywalls).

 :::

 To show a paywall, call `view.present()` method.
 You can use `view` from the previous step, we will introduce a new one for visibility reasons: